aimee-mcneil-melville/ToDo-Full-Stack/README.md

 Now is a good time to commit your changes and swap driver/navigator.

-## 7. Client-side: Send the authorization token with each request
+## 7. Client-side: Send the authorisation token with each request

 In order to make authenticated requests, we must attach the token to each request we send to our API.
 Of course we will only have access to the token when the user is signed in.
 All requests from the client to the server are made from `client/api.js`.